-Lake Louise is a sprawling ski resort great for families and groups of all abilities.
-There are beginner, intermediate and expert runs from every chair.
+Lake Louise is a sprawling ski resort great for families and groups of all abilities with beginner, intermediate and expert runs from every chair

-Voted Canada’s top ski resort at the World Ski Awards, Lake Louise has a variety of terrain, from gentle slopes and long cruising runs, to glades, chutes and wide open bowls.
+Voted Canada’s top ski resort at the World Ski Awards, Lake Louise has a variety of terrain, from gentle slopes and long cruising runs to glades, chutes and wide-open bowls.

 If you’re looking for a ski holiday with fabulous scenery you won’t be disappointed by Lake Louise Ski Resort.

 The Lodge of the Ten Peaks at the base of Lake Louise has a warm mountain ambience, with high ceilings and crackling fireplaces.

-What’s cool?
-Spring is a great time to ski at Lake Louise, when the temperatures are warmer, prices are affordable and the slopes are relatively empty (at least on weekdays).
+- Spring is a great time to ski at Lake Louise when the temperatures are warmer, prices are affordable and the slopes are relatively empty (at least on weekdays).